tree-plenish/access-portal-frontend/README.md

 `props.flags`

 ## Excel Sheet - Common Issues
-If Download as Excel Sheet Button outputs.csv file with strange symbols, check logic in ExportDataButton.js for volunteer data issues or ExportTreeRequestsButton.js for tree request data issues.
+If Download as Excel Sheet Button outputs a .csv file with strange symbols, check logic in ExportDataButton.js for volunteer data issues or ExportTreeRequestsButton.js for tree request data issues.
 (Most likely an issue with column order).

 ## Styling
 Nearly all styling is contained inside `App.css`.